 Not sure where to put all of baby’s stuff?
-Before you spend your money on high-priced furniture, baskets and bins, read on for some clever—and cost-effective—organizational ideas you can DIY.
+Before you spend your money on high-priced furniture, baskets and bins, read on for some clever—and cost-effective—organizational ideas, many of which you can DIY.
 With all the money you’ll save, you’ll be able to buy even more stuff if you like.

 Changing Station Organizer

 Hang a peg board over the changing table and decorate it with a mix of cool accessories and necessities: baskets filled with butt cream and wipes, baby's monogram, and a favorite toy to distract during diaper changes.
 It'll all be out of the way but easily in reach.
 Win-win!

 Keep your bookworm's hardcovers and pop-ups looking brand new by stashing them in hanging baskets.
 Put the special reads (like Grandma's hand-me-downs) in higher baskets out of baby's reach, and keep sturdier board books on lower shelves.

 Clipboard for Accessories

 Keep small items like headbands, bowties or hats in order with this cute DIY clipboard.
 To make it, get some pallet wood (paint it if you like) and use wood glue to adhere clothespins across it.
 When your child gets older, use it to organize jewelry, award ribbons or other small items.